Mozzo1000/virgo/specification.md

 Status code 0 means that a generic error occurred.
 The body is always empty on error.
 ### 1 - Success
 Status code 1 means that the request was successful.
 A body is supplied.
+### 3 - Not implemented
+Staus code 3 means that the requested type is not implemented on the server.
+All server implementations should return this on all types that they have not yet implemented.
+Body is empty.